adamjberg/devtails.xyz/_posts/randy/2022-07-24-how-video-takes-all-day.md

 As itemized, note it does not take long to burn through an 8 hour shift when poking around with creative ideas and elements.
 Over the course of any project, an editor might view the creative bits whole or in part dozens of times.
 You rarely buy the first shoes you try on - in video, everything has to be tried and tested to fit in length and style before you can walk away.

 Experience will teach you not to overkill your project mission - right from the creative concept.
 Do the mental math up front so the equation adds up at the end of the day.
 Order your shot list tasks in order of importance – if you fall behind, drop non-critical elements from the timeline.
-If you get ahead of schedule, try a few tricks and [learn new techniques](https://www.adobe.com/creativecloud/video/discover/video-production.html){:target="_blank"}that will add arrows to your skill quiver.
+If you get ahead of schedule, try a few tricks and [learn new techniques](https://www.adobe.com/creativecloud/video/discover/video-production.html){:target="_blank"} that will add arrows to your skill quiver.

 **INSPIRATION IS WHERE IT'S AT**